-More than 1200 teachers, policymakers and researchers are gathered in Sydney today for the 17th annual ACER Research Conference.
-Addressing the theme School Improvement: What does the research tell us about effective strategies? the conference covers not only what schools can do to improve outcomes for students but also how they can do it most effectively.
+More than 1200 teachers, policymakers and researchers gathered in Sydney for the 17th annual ACER Research Conference.
+Addressing the theme 'School Improvement: What does the research tell us about effective strategies?' the conference covered not only what schools can do to improve outcomes for students but also how they can do it most effectively.

-“Computer-based assessments can help teachers to provide differentiated instruction to meet the needs of diverse learners,” Dr Timms said.
+'Computer-based assessments can help teachers to provide differentiated instruction to meet the needs of diverse learners,' Dr Timms said.

-The ACER Research Conference 2012, on the theme School Improvement: What does the research tell us about effective strategies?, takes place in Sydney from 26 to 28 August. ■
+The ACER Research Conference 2012, on the theme 'School Improvement: What does the research tell us about effective strategies?' was held in Sydney from 26 to 28 August. ■